 14.5.3. any loss resulting from loss or corruption of or damage to data stored electronically and/or computer software.

 14.6.
-Nothing in this clause 14 shall exclude or restrict or otherwise prejudice or affect
+Nothing In this clause 14 shall exclude or restrict or otherwise prejudice or affect any of:

 14.6.1. the rights, powers, duties and obligations of either party which are conferred or created by the Relevant Law or Supply Licence; or